Repairing Roads Due to Weather

-A fog seal is an application of diluted asphalt emulsion without a cover aggregate “chips”, used to seal and enrich the asphalt pavement surface, seal minor cracks and prevent raveling.
+A fog seal is an application of diluted asphalt emulsion without a cover aggregate of “chips”, used to seal and enrich the asphalt pavement surface, seal minor cracks and prevent raveling.
 An asphalt distributor is normally used to apply the fog seal.

 Benefits of a fog seal

 According to the National Center for Pavement Preservation, “a true asphalt rejuvenator is a maltene-based petroleum product which has the ability to absorb or penetrate into an asphaltic concrete pavement and restore those reactive components (maltenes) that have been lost from the asphalt cement binder due to the natural process of oxidation.”
-Asphalt rejuvenating agents comprise of the same maltene fractions as the asphalt binder and seals and preserves the surface of the pavement.
+Asphalt rejuvenating agents are comprised of the same maltene fractions as the asphalt binder and seals and preserves the surface of the pavement.

 How does it work?

-Asphalt rejuvenating agents have been used for more than 50 years and are proven to add 5-7 years of service life to pavements.
+Asphalt rejuvenating agents have been used for more than 50 years and are proven to add 5-7 years of service life to pavement.
 They penetrate, rejuvenate and seal the surface by replenishing the lost maltene fraction in the asphalt binder.
 Maltene is necessary to make the surface durable and flexible.
-Asphalt rejuvenating agents fluxes with the asphalt binder, restoring the aggregate/asphalt bond.
-The rejuvenator prevents raveling and stripping and, by densifying the pavement’s surface, it helps address compaction issues, reduces surface permeability, and prevents air and moisture intrusion.
+Asphalt rejuvenating agents flux with the asphalt binder, restoring the aggregate/asphalt bond.
+The rejuvenator prevents raveling and stripping and, by densifying the pavement’s surface, helps address compaction issues, reduces surface permeability, and prevents air and moisture intrusion.
 It adjusts viscosity and penetration values.
 It does not contain degreasers, solvents or creosotes.

 How is the Asphalt Rejuvenating Agent Applied?

 The rejuvenating agent is sprayed like a fog seal.
 The emulsion is diluted with water to around 60 percent rejuvenation agent.
 Application rates average between .05-.08 gallons per square yard.
 It is applied in one pass, has a 20-45 minute cure time, and leaves no surface coating.
-Then a light coating of sand or limestone screening is applied (1-2 pounds per square yard).
+Then, a light coating of sand or limestone screening is applied (1-2 pounds per square yard).
 The screenings are swept 1-2 days after application.
 Striping is not compromised and remains visible throughout the application process.